mwierszycki/abaqus_le_linux_wine/README.md

 ## Step 0.
 Install Wine

-The newest stable version of Wine is recommenced.
-Abaqus Student Edition was tested with 0.5 and 0.7.
+The newest stable version of Wine is strongly recommended.
+Abaqus SE was tested with Wine 0.7.
 To install Wine on your Linux machine please follow [instruction on WineHQ website](https://wiki.winehq.org/Wine_Installation_and_Configuration).
 Please find below an example of installation for Ubuntu 20.04:
 ```
 $ wget -nc https://dl.winehq.org/wine-builds/winehq.key
 $ sudo apt-key add winehq.key